 In addition to the defined UGBs, a series of additional Preferred Growth Areas (PGAs) were identified in the Envision Jefferson 2035 plan and have been incorporated into the 2045 Comprehensive Plan.
 These areas are outside the UGBs where water and sewer services are either currently available or could be made available, and are generally intended to develop using the County's development standards.
-Individual PGAs may also have other community services and facilities that are currently available or could be made available, and are not intended to be promoted in favor of the UGB for the municipalities.
+Individual PGAs may also have other community services and facilities that are currently available or could be made available in the next two decades.
+The PGAs are not intended to be promoted in favor of the UGB for the municipalities.
 Both areas are expected to be viable areas for development and no policy decision is being made to favor one area over another.